Ivanhoe, Victoria: History

-In 1937 the Heidelberg Town Hall at Ivanhoe was opened.
-It was noted at the time to be "one of the most noteworthy contributions made to suburban architecture in some years".
-The building features deeply recessed windows and doorways, a clock tower, main hall with seating accommodation for 1,000 people, laid with parquetry wood blocks, carpeted lounges, a full-size concert platform with dressing rooms, concealed lighting, a supper room, a large foyer, cloak rooms and a meeting-room or third hall behind the main hall.
+Built on top of a hill in 1937, the former Heidelberg Town Hall, now known as The Centre Ivanhoe, completed in the Streamline Moderne style, was noted at the time to be "one of the most noteworthy contributions made to suburban architecture in some years".
+When built, the building featured deeply recessed windows and doorways, a clock tower, main hall with seating accommodation for 1,000 people, laid with parquetry wood blocks, carpeted lounges, a full-size concert platform with dressing rooms, concealed lighting, a supper room, a large foyer, cloak rooms and a meeting-room or third hall behind the main hall.
 There was also a kitchen.
 Steps lead up to the municipal offices and council chamber for the Heidelberg City Council.

-In 1938, the Heidelberg Children's Free Library, in the Heidelberg Town Hall at Ivanhoe was opened.
+Within the town hall complex, the Heidelberg Children's Free Library opened the following year.
+In the same precinct, the Ivanhoe library opened on 8 October 1965, was subsequently demolished, and, in 2021 replaced on the same site as the Ivanhoe Library and Cultural Hub.